dkoslicki/CommonKmers/README.md

 ###Using Docker###
 A Dockerfile is included in this repository.
 See the [Docker homepage](https://www.docker.com/) for more information.

+You will need to download [this data repository](http://www.math.oregonstate.edu/~koslickd/CommonKmersData.tar.gz), and then extract using ``tar -xf CommonKmersData.tar.gz``.
+This folder contains all the default training data.

 You can build the docker image by cloning the repository, starting Docker, and then in the ``CommonKmers/Docker`` folder, using the command:
 ```bash